-Formulary: A list of drugs determined and maintained by OptumRx to use for its prescription drug program.
+Formulary: A list of drugs determined and maintained by the pharmacy benefits manager to use for its prescription drug program.
 The formulary is designed to assist physicians in prescribing drugs that are medically necessary and cost effective.
 The formulary structure features generic medications (with the lowest copayments), preferred and non-preferred brands.
 It is updated periodically.
 If not otherwise excluded, the formulary includes all generic drugs.
-For current formularies, visit OptumRx.

 Hospice services: Services provided to support end-of-life care when the patient’s condition is terminal and can no longer receive curative treatment.
 Support services are also provided to the patient’s family members.

 In-network copayment: Available only when you see UC Select providers, this is a fixed amount (for example, $20) that you pay for covered health care services.
 To find a UC Select provider near you, visit anthem.com/ca/uc.
 (Some services are not available in UC Select and are only available under Anthem Preferred.
 For more details, see UC Select.

 Network providers: A state-licensed health care provider who has contracted with a health care plan and has agreed to certain rates.
 In most cases, you pay less and receive a higher level of benefits when you use in-network providers (UC Select or Anthem Preferred).
 Check your plan for coverage details.

 Out-of-network coinsurance: The percent (for example, 50%) you pay of the allowable amount for covered health care services to providers who do not contract with your health plan.
 Out-of-network coinsurance usually costs you more than in-network coinsurance.